Privacy Policy

 [ 14 ] Some of our services may give you the option of providing more information about your preferences, so that we can tailor your experience.
 Signing up to the mailing list or for a regular donation may also mean that we ask you for further details.

-[ 15 ] We will not collect special categories of data – such as information about your race, political opinions, religion, health or sexual orientation – unless you have chosen to provide that information to us.
+[ 15 ] We will only collect special category data if you have chosen to provide that information to us.

 Using Your Social Media Details To Contact Us